arunraj6/git-advanced-commands/README.md

 ## Tagging <span id="tag"></span>

-A nice way to put a bookmark on the commits that are easy to find and also used to publish the infomation about the tag.
+A nice way to put a bookmark on the commits that are easy to find and also used to publish the information about the tag.

 It’s common practice to prefix the version names with the letter v.
 Some good tag names might be v1.0 or v2.3.4.

-To list all the aviliable tags:
+To list all the available tags:

     git tag

-There are 2 type for tag aviliable:
+There are 2 types of tag available:

-### Light-weight
+### Lightweight

     git tag v1.0.0

 ### Annotated

-This tag will have few more additional informations than Light-weight tag.
+This tag will have a few more additional information than the Lightweight tag.

     git tag -a v1.0.1

-### Some additionale commands related to tags
+### Some additional commands related to tags

 This will display all the tags that are part of version 1: